-US appeals court rejects Trump appeal over Pennsylvania race
+U.S. appeals court rejects Trump appeal over Pennsylvania race

-PHILADELPHIA (AP) — A federal appeals court in Philadelphia on Friday rejected President Donald Trump’s latest effort to challenge the election results in a case that could reach the U.S. Supreme Court if Trump appeals.
+PHILADELPHIA — A federal appeals court in Philadelphia on Friday rejected President Donald Trump’s latest effort to challenge the election results in a case that could reach the U.S. Supreme Court if Trump appeals.

 The 3rd U.S. Circuit Court of Appeals echoed a string of other courts in finding the Trump campaign offered no evidence of any election fraud.
 Instead, the court said “the campaign’s claims have no merit.”